A balance transfer credit card for debts larger than $25,000 requires careful consideration.

 - Making at least the minimum payments is essential to getting the most out of a 0% introductory APR.

-- Creditworthiness is a typical requirement for a large balance transfer, but there are some lenders who will work with you even if you have poor credit.
+- Creditworthiness is a typical requirement for a large balance transfer, but there are some lenders who will work with poor credit.

 - Make your payments.
 Once you’ve transferred a balance don’t forget that there are minimum monthly payments even if there is a 0% introductory APR.

 - Don’t make purchases.
-If you have a card that doesn’t extend the 0% APR to additional purchases and don’t pay them off before your monthly bill is due, you will be charged interest on those purchase at the revert rate.
+If you have a card that doesn’t extend the 0% APR to additional purchases, and you don’t pay them off before your monthly bill is due, you will be charged interest on those purchase at the revert rate.